AdamS839/SU-UNI/First Year/First Semester/Discrete Structures/README.md

 ## Overview

-Theory not so bad, excercises are hard.
+Theory not so bad, excercise after seminars and you'll be fine

 ### Links
 Study from these notes: [Notes](https://store.fmi.uni-sofia.bg/fmi/logic/msoskova/LectureNotesDMA.pdf) \